-Even tubers and beans will benefit from a significant reduction in their phytate content.
+Even tubers and beans will benefit from a significant reduction in their phytic acid content.
 This is done through proper soaking and cooking methods.
 (In the case of beans, gas produced in the lower intestine is a result of improper preparation methods.)

 If you are grain-free and legume-free, possibly also starch-free, you can see why our bodies have an easier time healing without these foods!
 They are high in phytic acid, hard to digest, and rob the body of the nutrients it needs to get healthy!

-While some ingestion of phytates is unavoidable, we need to lower that amount; and for nuts, a long soaking in salt water is what does the trick.
+While some ingestion of phytic acid is unavoidable, we need to lower that amount; and for nuts, a long soaking in salt water is what does the trick.

-There are a few seeds that do not require soaking.
+There are a few seeds that are harder to soak.
 They are chia seeds, flax seeds, and hemp seeds.
-(Flax seeds are still high in phytates and should be eaten in moderation.)
+(These seeds are still high in phytates and should be eaten in moderation.
+Read about Which Seeds to Soak and How HERE, or soak them in a sourdough batter, or in kefir or yogurt overnight, to reduce phytic acid.)

 The technique for sprouting follows…and don’t forget, spread the word: granola and raw muesli aren’t healthy; dry cereal is deleterious to one’s health; whole grain breads that aren’t made from a traditional sourdough or from fermented grain are all likely to lead to the loss of essential nutrients and compromised health.